 Many professionals invest hours and hours into writing content for their social media pages without ever thinking about how their efforts will translate into results.
 This is a mistake that you simply can’t afford to make.
 That said, figuring out what the return on your investment will be is sometimes tricky when it comes to online portals like LinkedIn.

-For more information about creating an effective LinkedIn strategy, or to hear about our great employment opportunities in Washington, D.C. and beyond, contact Sparks Group today.
+For more information about creating an effective LinkedIn strategy, or to hear about our great employment opportunities in Maryland, Virginia, DC, North Carolina, and beyond, contact Sparks Group today.